 This contrasted from what I learned from kendo.
 Not to say that samurai didn’t use intelligence and guile in their battles, nor that all samurai even thought this way.
 The difference lies in their ideological perception of death.

 It’s been said that much of samurai thought is derived from the Buddhist tradition.
-A vast world on its own, parts of the religion believed that death should not be feared or run from, since it was inevitable anyway.
+A vast world on its own, parts of the religion believed that death should not be feared or run from since it was inevitable anyway.

 Rather it was better to be fully committed to the moment, living and putting every bit of self into that moment.
 And a lot of this can be seen in how samurai duels and battles were fought.
-Their commitment was supposed to be to following what their lord said and the killing of their enemies.
+Their commitment was supposed to be following what their lord said and killing their enemies.

 Anything else, including death, was secondary and not considered at the time.
-Or as the film The Last Samurai put it, “No mind.”
+Or as the film, The Last Samurai put it, “No mind.”

 So to them, supposedly, if they died while trying to kill their enemies, then other than victory, it was a better way to go and they saw no disgrace in that.

-Substance-Focus vs Technique-Focus
+Substance-Focus vs. Technique-Focus

 Another difference I noted between the two styles was how they conducted themselves in their techniques.
 Fiore swordsmanship feels much more intellectual than anything else to me.
 There’s a separation of emotion and spirit in the execution of the technique.

 When I first started, they told me that newbies were always the most dangerous because they were unpredictable and lacked control.
 True, but I thought of it from a battle/street fighting standpoint that you were not expecting to see that person again later anyway.
 Because one of you was going to be dead.
-And some of the early matches that I won or got a mutual "death" in was because my better and more experienced opponents weren’t mentally prepared.
+And some of the early matches that I won or got a mutual "death" in were because my better and more experienced opponents weren’t mentally prepared.

-Of course, this was not a life/death situation, so they eventually got used to my techniques and adapted, as well anyone should.
+Of course, this was not a life/death situation, so they eventually got used to my techniques and adapted, as well as anyone should.
 However, even when I lost or got a draw, it took away the feeling I had of emotional and personal satisfaction that I had put my all into it.
 It was almost robotic, lacking...something.
 If I won or took the other person down with me, so much the better.